tichaiti/about-tichaiti/README.md

 ### For Support or Contact Us

-Having trouble with this page, code examples or you have a question?
+Having trouble with this page, our code examples/samples or you have a question?

 Contact us on Slack at [tichaiti.slack.org](http://join.tichaiti.org).